gflohr/qgoda-site/en/docs/excluding-files.md

 ```
 <!--/QGODA-NO-XGETTEXT-->

-The first two lines files and directories that have names beginning with a dot (`.`) or top-level files and directories that have names beginning with an underscore.
+The first two lines exclude files and directories that have names beginning with a dot (`.`) or top-level files and directories that have names beginning with an underscore.

-If you have invoked Qgoda with the command-line option `--drafts`, an addtional line `!/_drafts` (resp. the value of the configuration variable `directories.drafts`) is added.

 The last line is always appended and a safe-guard against configuration errors.
-Unintentionally including the output directory `_site` (or whatever you have configured in the variable `outdir`) would lead to an infinite recursion.
+Unintentionally including the output directory `P:_site` would lead to an infinite recursion.
 The output directory is therefore always added to the exclusion list.

 ## Including Files